Name of the food article

 Vanaspati

-sweet potato and
+Mashed potato, sweet potato and other starches

+Take about one teaspoonful of melted ghee or butter with equal quantity of concentrated hydrochloric acid in a test tube and add to it a pinch of cane sugar, Shake well for one minute and test it after 5 minutes.
+Appearance of crimson colour in lower (acidic) layer shows the presence of 'vanaspati'.
 Add a drop of iodine solution.
 Iodine which is brownish in colour turns to blue if starches are present.
 Iodine solution is prepared by dissolving 2.5 g of iodine crystals and 3 g potassium iodine in water to make solution of 100 ml.

 Honey